 - 2 teaspoons dried parsley or 2 tablespoons chopped fresh italian flat leaf

-- 1 teaspoon oregano, dried ground or leaves
+- 1 teaspoon dried oregano ground or leaves

 - 2 teaspoon salt